caiannello/Pugputer6309/Hardware/Multifunction Card/readme.md

 DB6                 34
 DB7                 35

-The firmware for the Teensy is an Arduino sketch provided in /Software/Teensy 4.1/multipass
+The partial firmware for the Teensy is an Arduino sketch provided in /Software/Teensy 4.1/multipass

 For information about the parallel interface signals and protocol,